KeyBridge/icalendar/README.md

 converter.
 For example: the same datetime value may be displayed using a timezone EST (GMT-4) and timezone PST (GTM-7) display converter as 9:00 AM (EST) and 06:00 AM (PST), respectively, without modifying the underlying datetime value.
-Common display converters include _FacesConverter_, _SimpleDateFormat_, etc.
+Common display converters include _FacesConverter_, _java.date.DateTimeFormatter_, etc.

 ## Supported specifications